 “Authority” means the Aboriginal Affairs Planning Authority referred to in section 8;

-“Commissioner” means the Commissioner for Aboriginal Planning appointed under section 10, and includes any person for the time being discharging the duties of the office of Commissioner;
+“CEO” means the chief executive officer of the Department;

 “Committee” means the Aboriginal Affairs Co-ordinating Committee established under section 19;

 “Council” means the Aboriginal Advisory Council constituted in accordance with the provisions of section 18;

+“Department” means the department of the Public Service principally assisting in the administration of this Act;

 “person of Aboriginal descent” means any person living in Western Australia wholly or partly descended from the original inhabitants of Australia who claims to be an Aboriginal and who is accepted as such in the community in which he lives;

 “reserved lands” means any area of land to which the provisions of Part III apply;

-“the Department” means the department in which the officers referred to in section 15(1) are employed;

 “the repealed Act” means the Native Welfare Act 1963;

 “the Trust” means the Aboriginal Lands Trust referred to in section 20.

 [Section 4 amended by No. 113 of 1987 s.
-32.]
+32; No. 28 of 2006 s.
+343.]

 5. Crown bound